 There are some easy meditation techniques that you can try to help you relax.
 These involve sitting somewhere silent, closing your eyes and calming your mind.
 The more you practice the techniques, the easier they get.

 Breathing exercises are some of the easiest relaxation strategies and they’re effective at calming your body and mind when you’re stressed.

 To begin these exercises, it’s helpful to find somewhere to sit or lie down.
 A quiet place is often best.
 Put one of your hands on your belly and breathe in to a slow count of three.
 Breathe in through your nose and out through your mouth.
 Continue to breathe at a normal pace, which feels more comfortable and relaxing to you.

 You should be able to feel your belly rising and falling as you inhale and exhale.
 Repeat this exercise five times.
 You can continue the exercise until you feel fully relaxed.
-Remember to breathe at a pace that’s not too quick.
-We’re not trying to hyperventilate, which can happen when we’re anxious or stressed.
+Remember to breathe at a natural pace.
+We’re not trying to hyperventilate or breathe too deeply, which can happen when we’re anxious or stressed.
 Be mindful of the breath.